-For the duration of Family Space Day, the Challenger Learning Center will be open for individual children and adults to learn the importance of teamwork in a simulated mission to space.
+For the duration of Family Space Day, the Expedition Center will be open for individual children and adults to learn the importance of teamwork in a simulated mission to space.

 Be an astronaut for a day as you and your child are assigned jobs aboard the Space Station Observer and work in tandem to solve real-world problems.
 NASA volunteers will be running the missions and interacting with participants as they experience real astronaut training.

-The Challenger Learning Center is usually only open to groups, so don’t miss this rare chance to complete a mission as an individual.
+The Expedition Center is usually only open to groups, so don’t miss this rare chance to complete a mission as an individual.